AnnaKanska/Bookstore-app/README.md

 You will also see any lint errors in the console.

-Developed by Anna Kanska as a FA Technical Test for Beezy# Bookstore-app
+Developed by Anna Kanska as a FA Technical Test for Beezy